ednahayes/ednahayes.github.io/_posts/2017-05-31-Escucha-Jams-caseStudy.md

 ## Explanation
 Escucha Jams was my first project as part of my learning while becoming a Web Developer.
-With the help of my mentor Kevin McGillivray, Bloc Jams was started.
+With the help of my mentor Kevin McGillivray, Escucha Jams was started.

 As you can see on the picture below, the vibrant colors of the page are very inviting and lifts your mood.
 This was just the beginning of a